What's on campus

 From Eastbourne station there is a free shuttle bus to the university from 8:30am.
 It takes around 15 minutes, but at peak times you may need to allow slightly longer.
 Look out for our students wearing bright blue t-shirts at the station who will direct you to the bus.

 Parking close to the campus is very limited so if you are travelling by car you will need to park at one of the town centre car parks and then take the free shuttle bus from the train station.
-Look out for our students at the station wearing bright blue t-shirts who will direct you to the bus.
+Look out for our students wearing bright blue t-shirts at the station who will direct you to the bus.